adriandoonan/improv-toolbox/src/content/exercises/cliffweb-character-matching.md

 ---
-name: "Character Matching"
+name: Character Matching
-purpose: "Characters"
+purpose: Characters
-shortDescription: "This exercise lets you quickly adopt a variety of energies, and lets you practice changing yourself based on someone else\u2019s decisions."
-description: |
-  Everyone in a circle.
+shortDescription: Everyone in a circle.
 The teacher picks someone to start.
 That person walks across the circle and speaks as a character for a line or two.
+description: Everyone in a circle.
+The teacher picks someone to start.
+That person walks across the circle and speaks as a character for a line or two.
 Whoever is being spoken to responds as the same kind of character.
-Same voice, same philosophy.
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Characters"
+- Characters
-source: "Will Hines - How to be the greatest improviser on earth"
+source: Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---